neharajput08/Global-EV-Tracker/README.md

-This repository includes a segment of a project I co-led at New Automotive that focused on tracking global electric vehicle (EV) sales.
+This repository includes a segment of a project I co-led at New Automotive that focused on tracking global Electric Vehicle (EV) sales.

 `swissModules.py` and `swissECC.py`: These Python scripts scraped monthly new car registration data by fuel type for Switzerland.
 Similar web scrapers were developed for other countries.